stevepurdie/saap-docs/content/legal-documents/gtc.md

     1. STAKATER undertakes to take all appropriate technical and organizational measures for the protection of Customer data.

-1. **Intellectual Property**
+1. **License of Provisioned Services**

     1. Unless otherwise agreed in writing, all rights to existing intellectual property or intellectual property arising during the performance of the Agreement with respect to STAKATER's services or products (e.g. programs, templates, data, trademarks, patents, copyrights, etc.) remain with STAKATER or with the third parties used by STAKATER for provision of services.

-    1. STAKATER grants the Customer a non-exclusive, temporally unlimited and non-transferable right to use the Services (including Works) for his own internal use.
+    1. STAKATER grants the Customer a non-exclusive, temporally unlimited and non-transferable license to use the Services (including Works) for his own internal use.

     1. Third-party software is subject to the third-parties' license terms and subscriptions.

 1. **Non-Solicitation Agreement**

-    1. The Customer undertakes not to directly or indirectly (through an affiliate) hire employees and supporting persons of STAKATER who are or were involved in execution of the Agreement, during the term of the Agreement and for one year afterward, or to persuade them in any other way to give up their employment with Stakater.
+    1. The Customer will not directly or indirectly (through an affiliate) hire employees and supporting persons of STAKATER who are or were involved in the execution of the Agreement, or the provisioning of any Services under said Agreement, during the term of the Agreement and for twelve (12) months after the conclusion of those Services, or to persuade them in any other way to give up their employment with Stakater.

-    1. In the event of such breach, a penalty equivalent to previous annual salary of the such person shall be payable by customer.
+    1. In the event of such a breach in contract, a penalty equivalent to previous annual salary of the individual shall be payable by the Customer.

 1. **Other Provisions**